fbpx

 Day 1Depart Home for Spain

-Begin your Catholic Camino Pilgrimage by departing home for overnight flights to Spain.
-Breakfast and dinner will be served aboard the transatlantic flight.
+Begin your Catholic Camino Pilgrimage by departing home for overnight flights to Santiago de Compostela, Spain.
+Dinner and Breakfast will be served onboard the flights.

-Madrid at night spain pilgrimage tourUpon arrival in Madrid, you will clear Passport Control, collect your luggage in the baggage claim area, and meet your guide at the arrival hall.
-Transfer to your hotel.
-In the afternoon we will have a short walking tour of Spain’s capital city.
-We will walk to the Cathedral of Saint Mary the Royal of the Almudena, commonly known as the Almudena Cathedral for short, and celebrate mass, followed by a tour of the Cathedral.
+Madrid at night spain pilgrimage tourroyal church of saint james in Madrid spain pilgrimage tourUpon arrival in Madrid, you will clear Passport Control, collect your luggage in the baggage claim area, and meet your guide at the arrival hall.
+Then, you will be transferred to your hotel.
+In the afternoon, we will have a short walking tour of Spain’s capital city.
+We will walk to the Cathedral of Saint Mary, the Royal of the Almudena, commonly known as the Almudena Cathedral, and celebrate mass, followed by a tour.

-We will continue our walking tour of Madrid to include the exterior of the Royal Palace – the largest in Western Europe and one of the largest in the world.
-Walk through the grand Plaza Mayor, which is over 400 years old, Puerta del Sol, and we make a final stop at the Royal Church of Saint James.
-Return to your hotel.
-Dinner and overnight in Madrid.
+We will continue our walking tour of Madrid, including the exterior of the Royal Palace—the largest in Western Europe and one of the largest in the world.
+We will walk through the grand Plaza Mayor, which is over 400 years old, Puerta del Sol, and make a final stop at the Royal Church of Saint James.
+Then, we will return to your hotel.
+Dinner and overnight in Madrid will follow.

-Day 3Panoramic Tour of Madrid - Saint Julian of Samos Monastery - Sarria
+Day 3Panoramic Tour of Madrid - Saint Julian of Samos Benedictine Monastery - Sarria

 Day 4Sarria - Church of Santa Marina - Morgade